 SCREEN: Selecting EPU > Session Creation.

-SCREEN: Selecting Preferences>New.
+SCREEN: Selecting “Use current presets”.

-SCREEN: Entering the data.
+SCREEN: Entering the session name.

 Select the Manual type of the session to have control over the selection of individual holes in grid squares selected for data collection later in the protocol [1].
 Select the Faster acquisition mode to use aberration-free image shifting for data collection [2].
 Specify the used grid and its type [3].